rvilalta/OFC_SC472/README.md

 * OFC2021 SC 472: Hands-on Short Course: Controlling and Monitoring Network Equipment

-A VirtualBox virtual machine image is provided in [http://bit.ly/OFC2021_SC472](http://bit.ly/OFC2021_SC472).
+A VirtualBox virtual machine image is provided in [http://bit.ly/OFC2021_SC472](http://bit.ly/OFC2021_SC472) and [https://bit.ly/OFC_SC472_onedrive](https://bit.ly/OFC_SC472_onedrive).
 Please make sure to download, install it and make sure you are able to run it before the course starts.

 The **login and password** for the VM are the following: